-RESEARCH RELEVANCE STATEMENT: We are evaluating a granular bait product and an experimental polyacrylamide gel product for control of Argentine ant populations in coastal California vineyards.
+CONCLUSIONS: We evaluated two baits (one commercial and one experimental product) to reduce Argentine ant populations in a coastal California vineyard.
 Because Argentine ants disrupt biological control of VMB by interfering with the activity of predators and parasitoids, control of Argentine ants can be an essential component of IPM programs for VMB.
-Baits that can be broadcast with an ATV-mounted spreader are a more manageable alternative to the current stations with liquid bait used in vineyards.
-Handling and distribution of these baits is simpler and than liquid baits that must be contained within bait stations.
+Handling and distribution of baits that can be broadcast is simpler and more efficient than liquid baits that must be contained within bait stations.
 Additionally, Argentine ant nests are typically multiple and widely dispersed throughout agricultural ecosystems in the spring, summer and fall (Markin 1970) so multiple point-sources make bait more accessible to all nests within an infested area (Boser et al. 2014).
-Our results suggest that the polyacrylamide bait has great potential to control (and nearly eliminate) populations of Argentine ant, particularly early in the growing season (April and May).
-This is also a critical period to control VMB because early-season population control-while the fruit is developing-can reduce pest pressure later in the season.
-Later-season VMB populations are more likely to cause economic damage by infesting and soiling the fruit, thus subjecting it to potential rejection by the processor.
-As a result of this study, we are working with the Napa Agricultural Commissioner and the Department of Pesticide Regulation to pursue registration of this product under a Special Local Need label.
+Our results suggest that an experimental bait treatment (0.0006% thiamethoxam in polyacrylamide crystals) has the potential to reduce populations of Argentine ant populations.
+Two applications or higher rates of Seduce to obtain adequate control of Argentine ant populations.
+Two applications of a thiamethoxam-laced polyacrylamide bait reduced ant populations for 2 to 6 months after treatment.
+Because ants may reinvade from untreated areas, large-scale, regional treatments (such as those conducted in the California Channel Islands (Boser et al. 2014)) could be more successful and future studies should concentrate in this area.